rendro/easy-pie-chart/Readme.md

 The plugin is:

-* highly customizable,
+* highly customizable
-* very easy to implement,
+* very easy to implement
-* resolution independent (retina optimized),
+* resolution independent (retina optimized)
 * uses `requestAnimationFrame` for smooth animations on modern devices and
-* works in all modern browsers and even in IE7+ with excanvas.
+* works in all modern browsers, even in IE7+ with [excanvas](https://code.google.com/p/explorercanvas/wiki/Instructions)

 [![](https://github.com/rendro/easy-pie-chart/raw/master/demo/img/easy-pie-chart.png)](http://drbl.in/ezuc)